California Bank Closed Manafort-Linked Accounts In 2016 After Transactions Raised Suspicions

 From there, things quickly went downhill.

-Both the Wall Street Journal and Reuters have reported in recent months that the federal prosecutor in Los Angeles has taken interest in Yohai and Manafort’s efforts, with Reuters suggesting the California investigation could provide additional leverage to Special Counsel Robert Mueller in his attempts to get Manafort to cooperate with his investigation.
+Both the Wall Street Journal and Reuters have reported in recent months that the federal prosecutor in Los Angeles has taken interest in Yohai and Manafort’s efforts, with Reuters suggesting the California investigation could provide additional leverage to special counsel Robert Mueller in his attempts to get Manafort to cooperate with his investigation.
 CNN had previously reported that Yohai had spoken to prosecutors.

 What has not been reported, however, is information about the suspicious activity report.
 Mueller and his team have had access to the SAR about Yohai and Manafort’s accounts — on which Rick Gates, who has agreed to cooperate with Mueller’s investigation, is an additional authorized signer — since this past September, BuzzFeed News has learned.
 And, after Mueller indicted Manafort and Gates this past October, the bank reviewed the account activity and filed an amended report, providing FinCEN with still more information.